Immigrants & Immigration

 What is good moral character?

 To apply to become a US citizen, a person must show they have good moral character (GMC).
 This means that a person meets the standard of good person set by their community.
-Generally, conduct and character are reviewed for the last 5 years before applying for naturalization.
+Generally, a person's actions are reviewed for the last five years before applying for naturalization.
 The GMC review period is shorter if a person applies through being married to a US citizen.
-The government may sometimes consider older conduct and behavior Applicants must also show GMC for other immigration benefits, including cancellation of removal, Violence Against Women Act (VAWA) benefits, and others.
+The government may sometimes look at a person's behavior from more than five years ago.
+Applicants must also show GMC for other immigration benefits, including cancellation of removal and Violence Against Women Act (VAWA) benefits.

-Applicants must provide evidence to the immigration officer they have good moral character.
-New policy requires people to show evidence of positive factors showing good moral character and disclose negative factors.
-Before, people only had to show evidence of positive factors if their application showed negative factors.
+Applicants must provide evidence to the government that they have good moral character.
+New policy requires people to show evidence of good behavior, not just lack of bad behavior.
+Before, people only had to show evidence of positive factors if they had some negative factors in the behavior history.

 What disqualifies a person from showing good moral character?